 These reels are a celebration of our upcoming content and our commitment to creating new and original programming.

-Winner of two Drum Design Awards for Best Moving Imagery Design and Best Photography.
+The Drum Design Awards Best Moving Imagery Design / Best Photography

 We produced the opening title sequence for the thrilling drama series We Hunt Together.A UKTV Original production in collaboration with BBC Studios.

 We Hunt Together tells of two couples in a provocative new take on the cat-and-mouse thriller.
 The killers are hunting their victims: the detectives are hunting the killers and the streets are their hunting ground.
 Love and murder interlocked in a dance to the death.
 We Hunt Together is different.
 It’s a complex and well-crafted character-led thriller.
 It’s contemporary and unique in style.
 It’s modern, thought-provoking and edgy.
 The opening titles needed to encompass these themes and invite the viewer into this dangerous, beautiful, multi layered London.

 The title sequence is set in a world of glowing neon where predators hunt together in the shadows.
 A tale of complex characters and the vibrant, violent world they inhabit.
 There’s a heightened reality to this world, which we see through our characters eyes.
 A fantastical setting of glowing colour and neon light.